A Brief History of St. Michael and All Angels Episcopal Church

 The final candidate was invited to visit St. Michael’s and the Bishop in June, 2016.
 On July 3, 2016, Senior Warden Ke Chiang “John” Hsieh announced that the Rev. David Benedict Hedges, Rector of St. Peter’s Episcopal Church in Sycamore, IL, and a postulant of the Brotherhood of St. Gregory, had accepted the call to be our new Rector.
 The Brotherhood of St. Gregory is a religious community of men in the Episcopal Church, whose aim is to follow St. Gregory the Great as “servants of the servants of God,” whether in church or in society.
 Father Dave became a Novice Brother of B.S.G. on July 22nd, 2016, officially becoming Brother Dave.

-Brother Dave moved to Tucson in early August with his wife, sign language interpreter Carly Flagg, and daughter Zoe, now a student at St. Michael’s School.
+Brother Dave moved to Tucson in early August with his wife, sign language interpreter Carly Flagg, and daughter Zoe.
 After celebrating at Healing Mass on Wednesday, August 10th, Brother Dave officially took up his post with Morning Prayer and a special Mass on Sunday, August 14, 2016.

 2016 and 2017 also saw further improvements to the church and school campus.
 In 2016, St. Michael’s School embarked on a capital campaign for expansion of its facilities.
 Work on this began in June, 2016 and was completed in 2017, including the addition of Tankersley Hall, a multi-purpose room used by both church and school.
 In December, 2016, a new wheelchair accessible ramp was completed at the west entrance to the church, along with dedicated handicapped parking.